When someone is killed or seriously injured in the workplace, the incident must be reported to the Occupational Health and Safety Administration.

 4. As employee safety awareness improves, workers are more likely to follow safe practices and report hazards.
 Recordkeeping and workplace safety are a virtuous cycle.
 The more you know, the more awareness you’ll have around the facility in key areas such as training or personal protective equipment.
 When employees understand that proper use of PPE demonstrably correlates to improved safety, for example, they have no reason not to protect themselves and keep an eye on their co-workers’ behavior.

-What Are OSHA’s Reporting Requirements in 2021?
+What Are OSHA’s Reporting Requirements?

 As discussed above, employers with more than ten employees in most industries are required to keep records of occupational injuries and illnesses at their establishments.
 These records include…